thvldk/ecommerce/README.md

 # ecommerce
-This is for my Ecommerce Lesson

-This project is a sample CRUD - Create Read Update Delete.
+This holds my midterm answers, activities and project in our subject IT Elec 2 This section holds e-commerce related topics